-This PFAS Management, Mitigation and Remediation Plan (the "Plan") has been developed to provide information to the public and affected governmental agencies regarding PFAS at the Jackson Hole Airport (the "Airport").
+This PFAS Management Plan is continually updated to provide information to the public and affected governmental agencies regarding the PFAS investigation at the Jackson Hole Airport (the "Airport").
 It will explain why PFAS is present in soils and groundwater at the Airport.
-It will also set forth the actions the Airport has taken, is taking and will take in the future to minimize the use of PFAS on the airfield, protect drinking water supplies in adjacent areas, and investigate and start removing or isolating PFAS in soils and groundwater on the airfield.
+It will also set forth actions the Airport has taken, is taking, and will take in the future to minimize the use of PFAS on the airfield, protect drinking water supplies in adjacent areas, and investigate and start removing or isolating PFAS in soils and groundwater on the airfield.